hospitaltapes/SentStream/README.md

 # SentStream
-Streams incoming tweets off twitter to an SQL database with sentiment analysis, follower counts, and more.
+Streams incoming tweets off twitter to a SQL database with sentiment analysis, follower counts, and more.
 Also prints the output into your console.

 # How to run:
 Before running, add your Twitter Dev keys into the designated slots in the sentstream.py file.
 Save.